msucloudfellowship/msucloudfellowship.github.io/docs/index.md

 The culmination of the fellowship is a project resulting in a write-up and presentation during the spring symposium, typically held late-April or early-May.

 - [Slide deck with an overview of the projects](img/CCF_Project_Guide_Parvizi_2022.pdf) (PDF)
-- On January 13, 2023, fellows will present their project poposals to the group (briefly, 2-3 slides)
-- We will post more details about the project during the semeseter and a finalized symposium date
+- We will post more details about the project during the semeseter
+- See Winter 2023 schedule below for due dates
+- We will finalize the date for the cloud fellowship symposium date in 2023

 ### Meeting location
 At this time all meetings are in-person in the training room of the Institute for Cyber-Enabled Research, located on the first floor of the MSU Biomedical & Physical Sciences Building